MikeMorenoAudio/mikemorenoaudio.github.io/_posts/2019-08-19-Mono-to-Poly-vst-–-M2P.md

 Finally, M2P needs to have the same Note Priority parameter as your synth.

-For example: the Korg Monologue has Last Note Priority so we set M2P’s Note Priority to Last.
+For example, the Korg Monologue has Last Note Priority so we set M2P’s Note Priority to Last.

 ![M2P GUI](/assets/images/2019-08-19-M2P-GUI.png)